Jasonzhou97/tp/docs/DeveloperGuide.md

 ### **U1: Add a reservation**

 **MSS** (Main Success Scenario)
-1. User inputs reservation details (name, table number, timeslot, special requests).
+1. User inputs reservation details (name, phone, date, time, duration, number of people, table number, special requests).
 2. System confirms if the reservation slot is available.
 3. User is prompted to confirm the reservation.
 4. System adds the reservation to the schedule.